What an ATS Actually Does

 4. You're applying with a generic resume

-A single resume submitted to fifty different jobs is optimized for none of them.
+One resume for fifty jobs means it's optimized for none.
 Each job description is different.
-The keywords that matter for a Senior Performance Marketing Manager role at a DTC brand are not the same as those for a Growth Marketing Lead at a SaaS company — even if both roles would be a strong fit for you.
+The keywords that matter for a Senior Performance Marketing Manager at a DTC brand are not the same as those for a Growth Lead at a SaaS company.

-Tailoring doesn't mean rewriting everything from scratch.
-It means reading each JD, identifying the 8-10 highest-weight keywords, and ensuring they appear naturally in your resume before you submit.
+Tailoring means reading the JD, finding the 8-10 most important keywords, and working them naturally into your resume before you hit submit.
+Not rewriting from scratch.

 5. You're over-qualified and triggering salary filters

 Some ATS systems filter by experience level, not just keyword match.
-If your resume signals significantly more experience than the role requires, certain systems will auto-reject on the assumption you'll be too expensive.
-This is less common but worth knowing for roles where you're deliberately targeting a step down or a career pivot.
+If your resume signals far more experience than the role requires, certain systems auto-reject assuming you'll want too much money.
+It's less common, but worth knowing if you're deliberately targeting a step down or a pivot.

 How to Actually Fix Your Resume for ATS

-The good news is that ATS optimization is a solvable problem.
-None of the fixes require you to fabricate experience or misrepresent your skills.
-They require you to describe your real experience using language that matches what the system is looking for.
+ATS optimization is fixable.
+You don't need to fake anything or misrepresent your skills.
+Just describe your real experience using the language the system is scanning for.

 Step 1: Extract the keywords from the job description